owang1/zipcode/README.md

 # zipcode
 The zipcode.sh script takes three possible flags:

-$ ./zipcode.sh -h
+ > - $ ./zipcode.sh -h
-Usage: zipcode.sh
+ > -Usage: zipcode.sh
+ > -

-  -c      CITY    Which city to search
+ > -  -c      CITY    Which city to search
-  -s      STATE   Which state to search (Indiana)
+ > -  -s      STATE   Which state to search (Indiana)
+ > -

-If no CITY is specified, then all the zip codes for the STATE are displayed.
+ > -If no CITY is specified, then all the zip codes for the STATE are displayed.

 The -c flag takes a CITY argument, which specifies the city to search for within the STATE.
 If no CITY is specified, then the script should return all the zip codes in the STATE.